by Dr. Lawrence Wilson

 Possible reasons include:

-2. It has become part of your personality structure or identity.
-Letting go of anger may be frightening because it will leave a void or an emptiness in your personality.
+4. Resentment (the word means to feel again) has become part of your personality structure or identity.
+Letting go of anger can be frightening because it can leave a void or an emptiness in your personality.
+If you are not that “angry person” or that “victim”, then who are you?
+You are God’s child and you are God’s love in human form.
+That is who you really are.

-It means that you have been operating on the energy of resentment.
-If you give up your resentment, you may not be able to get out of bed in the morning.
-This is an important reason why following a nutritional balancing program can help one forgive – it restores natural energy production.
+5. Giving up resentment may take away your energy.
+This is more common than one might imagine!
+The reason this occurs is that you have been living on the energy of resentment.
+It is a real energy, although it is pathological.
+If you give up your resentment, you may not be able to get out of bed in the morning!
+This is an important reason why following a development program can help one forgive – it restores natural energy production.

 WHAT IF I AM STUCK IN UNFORGIVENESS?